 Sit back, relax and take a moment to enjoy every little bit of this cover.
 Go ahead, I’ll wait.

 Behold our little nebbish hero, his plain blue suit, this 1950′s reporter glasses and bizarre Tommy Gun with a revolver cylinder in it.
-Inspires fear in the hearts of all vampires huh?
+Inspires fear in the hearts of all vampires, huh?
 Speaking of the vampires, our titular She Vampires, how did the one on the right fit in that coffin?
 Are they collapsible?
 In the end, does it matter?

 The Twisted Tales of Spike McFang

 Let’s just take this cover for what it is, a cover to a cutesy, colorful Super Nintendo Action RPG (wait, a colorful Super Nintedo Action RPG, I need to try this game) so we really cannot fault the goofy design of our little bloodsucker.
 Actually, I like Spike’s design, jaunty top hat, stripped vest, what looks like Reebok Pumps for shoes, all things that work well.
-It’s not the small garlic Goomba that I question, it’s the strange, purple pants wearing, white skinned Easter Island head creature.
+It’s not the small garlic Goomba that I question, it’s the strange, purple pants wearing, pale-skinned Easter Island head creature.
 What is that thing?
-I am sure if I played the game it would make sense, but for now, I want to squash it’s stupid little head.
-Or suck it’s blood out till it’s an empty husk of a being, one of the two.
+I am sure if I played the game it would make sense, but for now, I want to squash its stupid little head.
+Or suck its blood out till it’s an empty husk of a being, one of the two.

 In my humble opinion, this is one of the best video game cover in the history of cart based artwork.
 It is so good that I have the game in a shadowbox, hanging up in my living room.
-Right there in the foreground we have out hero, Simon Belmont, looking buff, luscious locks of hair a-flowing and his might weapons, the whip “Vampire Killer,” whirling around, ready to kick some vampire butt.
+Right there in the foreground we have our hero, Simon Belmont, looking buff, luscious locks of hair a-flowing and his might weapons, the whip “Vampire Killer,” whirling around, ready to kick some vampire butt.
 Simon is the anti-Mr. Weems.

 Looking up we have the castle of Dracula, daunting and evil, a great taste of the epic-ness of the journey you are about to engage in.
 Even the moon’s phase is a great choice, the crescent moon looking sharp and foreboding.
-I am in on this cover already and we yet to get to the Lord of all Vampires himself, Dracula.
+I am in on this cover already, and we yet to get to the Lord of all Vampires himself, Dracula.

 Dracula looks fantastic on this cover, sharp and angular with the long ears, glowing eyes, deadly fangs with a singular drip of blood falling from his mouth.
-That is villain that both puts a little shiver down your spine and emboldens your resolve to put an end to his reign of evil.
-I can go on and on about this cover (even the C is Castlevania is great, etc) but really, just enjoy this one Retroist fans, it’s a classic.
+That is a villain that both puts a little shiver down your spine and emboldens your resolve to put an end to his reign of evil.
+I can go on and on about this cover (even the C is Castlevania is great, etc.) but really, just enjoy this one Retroist fans, it’s a classic.